 - The Department of State suspended routine visa services worldwide in March 2020 due to the COVID-19 pandemic.
-As global conditions evolve, U.S. Embassies and Consulates are beginning a phased resumption of routine visa services.
+In July 2020, U.S. Embassies and Consulates began a phased resumption of routine visa services.

-- The resumption of routine visa services will occur on a post-by-post basis, in coordination with the Department’s Diplomacy Strong framework for safely returning our workforce to Department facilities.
+- The resumption of routine visa services, prioritized after services to U.S. citizens, will occur on a post-by-post basis, consistent with the Department’s guidance for safely returning our workforce to Department facilities.
 U.S. Embassies and Consulates have continued to provide emergency and mission-critical visa services since March and will continue to do so as they are able.
 As post-specific conditions improve, our missions will begin providing additional services, culminating eventually in a complete resumption of routine visa services.

-- We are unable to provide a specific date for when each mission will resume specific visa services, or when each mission will return to processing at pre-Covid workload levels.
-See each individual U.S. Embassy or Consulate’s website for information regarding operating status and which services it is currently offering.
+- We are unable to provide a specific date for when each mission will resume specific visa services, or when each mission will return to processing at pre-pandemic workload levels.
+See each U.S. Embassy or Consulate’s website for information regarding operating status and which services it is currently offering.

 - Our missions overseas continue to provide all possible services to U.S. citizens.
 More information is available on each post’s website.